-As already noted, dry wool takes either natural or artificial dye extremely poorly.
+As already noted, dry wool takes either natural or artificial dye really poorly.
 If you plan on drying the wool it is best to take is straight from the scouring bath into the dying process.

 You can wet dry wool for dying, but the more wool is exposed to warm water and heat, the better the chance that it will welt felt and mat together so it is unusable for manipulation by fiber artists.

 Wool Dying Basics

 There are a myriad of ingredients you can use to dye wool.
 I often use unsweetened Kool-Aid, food coloring, various spices, and even vegetables, to mix colors.
 No matter what type of dying agent you choose to use, a mordant will always be necessary.